mmd600700/HotShare/README.md

 - 🔄 **Two-Way Transfer:** Upload and download files seamlessly from both the desktop application and the web interface.
 - 📊 **Progress Tracking:** Real-time progress bars for monitoring both upload and download transfers.
 - 🌐 **Dynamic IP Detection:** The application automatically detects and displays your correct local network IP address (no hardcoded IPs).
+- 📱 **Interactive QR Code:** Tap or click on the displayed IP address to instantly toggle and reveal a scannable QR code.
 - 📤 **Share Files from PC:** Host a simple web server to share files from your computer.
-- 🔗 **QR Code Support:** Quickly scan a QR code to open the sharing address.
 - 🔒 **Private & Offline:** Direct sharing over a hotspot or local network.
 No internet required.
 - 📁 **Any File Type:** Share documents, images, videos, and more.
 - 💻 **Ready-to-Use Binaries:** Download the executable file for your operating system.